fishjam-dev/membrane_rtc_engine/internal_docs/webrtc_media_events.md

 ### `offerData`

-* Contains information about the number  of audio and video tracks that will be sent from the engine to the peer and information regarding the integrated TURN server.
+* Contains information about the number  of audio and video tracks that will be sent from the engine to the client and information regarding the integrated TURN server.

   ```json
   {